appsemble/appsemble/docs/Introduction/index.md

 understanding of Appsemble so that you will understand its concept.
 This tutorial will also help you to create your first Appsemble account.

-The tutorial will end with a step by step guide on how to build an inventory management system.
-When you have completed this tutorial you have seen and worked with the most commonly used elements within Appsemble and which enables you to build apps by yourself.

 Here a short tutorial on how to set up your account and organization:

 - [Set up Account and Organization](account_setup.md)